CDRT/docs/dash/dash_top.md

 The AMC Boot to Text Image feature provides an environment where user can boot the managed system to a user defined text based remote image (e.g. .iso image).

 ### Boot to BIOS [KVM Profile]

-**Boot to BIOS** implements the DMTF DASH KVM profile and allows the user to boot the managed system to the BIOS setup screen, and remotely connect to the BIOS screen via the VNC viewer.
+**Boot to BIOS** implements the DMTF DASH KVM profile so the user to boot the managed system to the BIOS setup screen, and remotely connect to the BIOS screen via the VNC viewer.
 Through the VNC viewer, the user can access the BIOS screen and interact with mouse and keyboard.

 To boot to BIOS: